gcornetta/ads1x15/README.md

 1- sleep
 2- i2c-bus

-you can download and install this packages from npmjs.org using npm.
+you can download and install these packages from npmjs.org using npm.

 Hardware compatibilty:
 This software have been tested with a raspberry pi-3 model revision number: a02082.